oloapinivad/MiLES/README.md

 	*Only 4 regimes and DJF season is supported so far.*

 5. 	**Meandering Index (beta)** : following the index introduced *Di Capua and Coumou (2016)*.
 It evaluates the waviness of the atmosphere (i.e. the lenght of the longest isopleth) at a reference latitude of 60N.
+Origina 	     code can be found at https://github.com/giorgiadicapua/MeanderingIndex

 ----------------